Clan Amir 05-03

-At 8:00 a.m. all the girls in the sorority house have almost finished their breakfasts and the maids are cleaning up when Maria Franks turns to her two best friends, Toni Amaral and Mel Chesway, saying, "You’re sure it’s OK to help us with our shopping at Victoria’s Secret today?”
+At 8:00 a.m. all of the girls in the sorority house have almost finished their breakfasts, and the maids are cleaning up when Maria Franks turns to her two best friends, Toni Amaral and Mel Chesway, to say, “You’re sure it’s OK to help us with our shopping at Victoria’s Secret today?”

-At 9:00 a.m. the five girls walk out the front door, all eager to do a nice day’s shopping.
-All are well off financially and can afford to shop well.
+At 9:00 a.m. the five girls walk out the front door, all are eager to do a day’s shopping.
+All are well off financially, and can afford to shop well.
 But all except Toni are still learning about how to choose well.

 At 10:30 a.m. in a warehouse across town a large man is talking to seven others, he’s not happy.
-Angrily, he says, “What the hell’s wrong with you idiots?
+He angrily says, “What the hell’s wrong with you idiots?
 Two girls, you were told to get two girls, and you turn up with five.
 And you bring back four dead as well.
-Twelve men to get two girls and four get killed with two others badly hurt.
+Twelve men to get two girls, and four get killed with two others badly hurt.
 What sort of useless idiots can’t follow simple orders or snatch a couple of school girls.
 Shit, we’ll have to keep them all until the boss tells us what to do about them.
-Put them all in the big truck and get ready to move to the next place.
+Put them all in the big truck, and get ready to move to the next place.
 Leave the bodies here.”
-They’re quick to move the girls to another vehicle and leave.
+They’re quick to move the girls to another vehicle and leave the warehouse.

 At 5:00 p.m.
 Sandy Roberts is very worried.
 Her room-mate, Toni Amaral, isn’t back, and she promised to be back by 4:00 p.m. so they can get ready for a double date.
 Their dates will be here at 5:30 p.m.

-Their dates turn up and still no word from Toni.
-Sandy asks the young men to take a seat and starts asking if anyone had seen Toni since breakfast.
-No news since she left to go shopping and no one has seen any of the five girls since they left that morning.
-She's extremely worried now.
-Apologising to the boys she goes up to her room and gets out her personal phone book.
+Their dates turn up, and there’s still no word from Toni.
+Sandy asks the young men to take a seat, and she starts asking if anyone had seen Toni since breakfast.
+No news since she left to go shopping, and no one has seen any of the five girls since they left that morning.
+Now she’s extremely worried.
+Apologising to the boys she goes up to her room, and gets out her personal phone book.
 Looking inside the front cover she sees the number and notes Toni gave her when they first became friends two years earlier.
-It’s all she can do not to panic when she picks up the phone; she's a very nervous type of person and very easy to upset.
+It’s all she can do not to panic when she picks up the phone, Sandy is a very nervous type of person who’s very easy to upset.